 Hike to Grassi Lakes

 Grassi Lakes is easy enough for just about anyone to complete.
 I would feel comfortable bringing older parents or healthy grandparents on this short hike.
+Be forewarned that its ease makes it particularly busy, and we recommend starting your hike first thing in the morning to avoid crowds.

 Explore Downtown Canmore

 For lunch, head downtown to one of Canmore’s many restaurants.
 I love sitting outside at The Tavern or Communitea as they have fun patios in the summer.
 They have great food and awesome drink specials.
 Though if you’re really looking for a good patio experience in Canmore, The Wood has the best views in Canmore.
+Grizzly Paw Brewery and Pub is another popular option, as it’s right on Main Street, but it’s more expensive and offers less good food, in my opinion.

-Walk the Policemen Creek Boardwalk
+Walk the Policeman’s Creek Boardwalk

 The boardwalk’s pleasant mix of town and country is the best of both worlds, and you’ll think you’re much farther away from civilization than you really are.
-Don’t miss the Giant Head Statue near The Drake at the beginning or end of you walk!
+Don’t miss the Giant Head Statue near The Drake at the beginning or end of your walk!

-Sunset Paddle Around The Rundle Forebay Reservoir (Canmore Res)
+Sunset Paddle Around The Rundle Forebay Reservoir

 - Hike in Kananaskis Country